KilLo445/DisableSearchBoxSuggestions/README.md

 5. Select mode

 ### Arguments
-- -help `Displays all available command line arguments`
+- -help `Displays all available commands`
+- -github `Opens GitHub page`
+- -dsbs `Disable Search Box Suggestions`
+- -esbs `Enable Search Box Suggestions`
+- -about `About DSBS`
+- -changelog `Open Changelog`
+- -version `Shows installed version`
+These also work with the first letter of each arg, -d, -e, etc, or with the numeric option.

 <!-- LICENSE -->
 ## License